damirka/kiosk-docs/src/building-with-kiosk/custom-event-handlers-in-extensions.md

 | `delist` |  `ItemDelisted<T>`  | `return_purchase_cap` | None
 | `purchase` | `ItemPurchased<T>`  | `purchase_with_cap` | None

 > When building custom events, it is important to keep in mind, that `sender` and `timestamp` are default meta-properties of all emitted events.
-So adding a `sender` field in events is necessary and even more - it increases the event emission price (which is typically paid by the user).
+So adding a `sender` field in an event is not necessary and even more - it increases the event emission price (which is typically paid by user).

 Each of the PurchaseCap-enabled actions follows the general principle of the list-purchase flow, however there are no events emitted.
 An extension utilizing these functions should create and emit custom events.